jsarnowski96/WebOrganizer/README.md

 # Web Organizer
-MEN stack web application designed to help you organize your day-to-day routine.<br />
+MEN stack web application designed to help you organize your day-to-day routine.
+Create your own notes, set their priority and control them via status property.<br />

 ## Table of contents
 [Description](#description)<br />